cnkumar20/Data-Challenge-NBA-2018-2019/README.md

  It was a mental game where it showed that Machines are only good at crunching numbers and giving a good probablitly of successful next move.

-Machines are yet to beat a man in team game, but wait all these silicon valley teams are beating a Man in a realtime physical team game using various stats and pre and that is LEBRON JAMES, LEBRON JAMES if he had stayed in west and won a championship again there would have still been the hope that Machines are still yet to take over this game.
+#Machines are yet to beat a man in team game, but wait all these silicon valley teams are beating a Man in a realtime physical team game using various stats and pre and that is LEBRON JAMES,
+#LEBRON JAMES if he had stayed in west and won a championship again there would have still been the hope that Machines are still yet to take over this game.

-Here comes the interesting part, Lebron James moved to West and gave a hope of a different kind that is we can adopt the data and machines help to only prove that its Man who will be in fore front.
+#Here comes the interesting part, Lebron James moved to West and gave a hope of a different kind that is we can adopt the data and machines help to only prove that its Man who will be in fore front.

-I want him to win many more championship -- he is the man (2018-2019)
+#I want him to win many more championship -- he is the man (2018-2019)

+*Update November-29-2018
+From East I am chipping in for Kawahi Leonard, he is coming out of the closet and being the go to of Greg popovich.

+The fact of time is details  are lost, capturing those details of love makes big part of meaning full life.

 To keep the inspiration going ,Financial motivation is one of the reason.

 Currently its taken over by the machines where the
 <h2> Sites to bet on NBA